DeliveranceTechSolutions/the_blue_avenger/README.md

 Linkedin amended their policy implementing new verification methods, so leaving the bot running is much more reliable than last year once you verify or log in.

 # Leave the window maximized

-#### You are not allowed to access the Linkedin services using automation, anything done with this script

-#### will be your responsibility.